Search News & Insights

 Ireland’s Double Tax Treaties to be Amended Under Unprecedented MLI

-AUTHOR(S): Matthew Broadstock, Joe Duffy, Aidan Fahy, Catherine Galvin, Turlough Galvin, Shane Hogan, Alan Keating, John Kelly, Greg Lockhart, Catherine O’Meara, Mark O’Sullivan, Liam Quirke, John Ryan, Kevin Smith, Gerry Thornton
+AUTHOR(S): Matthew Broadstock, Joe Duffy, Aidan Fahy, Catherine Galvin, Turlough Galvin, Shane Hogan, Alan Keating, Greg Lockhart, Catherine O’Meara, Mark O’Sullivan, Liam Quirke, John Ryan, Kevin Smith, Gerry Thornton

 PRACTICE AREA GROUP: Tax